 The general modernization process includes updating the measurement and control electronics and testing software, and replacing the drive technology.
 The steel and aluminum load frame is reused and reconditioned or repainted.

 High-cost components such as specimen grips, test tools and extensometers can be re-used after a modernization.
 Load cells are retrofitted and re-calibrated.

-Therefore, even accessories provide an opportunity for significant CO2 savings.
+Therefore, even accessories provide an opportunity for significant reductions in CO2 emissions.